US expands COVID boosters to all adults, final hurdle ahead

 Before the expansion, people who received the Pfizer or Moderna vaccinations were eligible for a third dose if they’re elderly or at high risk of COVID-19 because of health problems or their jobs or living conditions.
 Because a single J&J shot hasn’t proven as effective as its two-dose competitors, any J&J recipient can get a booster at least two months later.

-But people who don’t meet the criteria often score an extra shot because many vaccine sites don’t check qualifications.
+But people who don’t meet the criteria can score an extra shot because many vaccine sites don’t check qualifications.

 The FDA previously ruled that people getting a booster can receive a different brand from the vaccine they received initially.